-A combination cross trainer and air bike, the Sportplus Unisex model is well suited for all fitness levels.
+A combination cross trainer and air bike (also known as a fan bike), the Sportplus Unisex model is well suited for all fitness levels.
 Easily use it as a cross trainer for low impact cardio or try using it as an air bike.
 An air bike will offer addition resistance, ramping up your cardio efforts.
 An adjustable seat height suggests a variety of users can enjoy this cross trainer safety.

 - Max user weight 100 kg